lewagon/dotfiles/02-OOP/03-Cookbook/TEACHERS.md

 ```

 ##### Controller
-The controller is the chief orchestra, he will get user input from interface and then manipulate tasks, and update the repository.
+The controller is the chief conductor ("chef d'orchestre").
+He will get user input through the display, update tasks in the repository, and output results through the display.
+He needs to manipulate both the display and the repository.

 ```ruby
 # controller.rb